fadhifatah/flutter-rnd/README.md

 - UI Layer, it contains every page feature that communicate with View Model.
 Its only jobs is to present content.

+In this branch, wel will develop with reference from https://devmuaz.medium.com/flutter-clean-architecture-series-part-1-d2d4c2e75c47

 ##### Clean Architecture

 <img src="https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg"/>